mozilla-services/loads/docs/source/internals.rst

-Hopefully, it's not really complicated to dig into the code and have a good overview of how *loads* is designed, but sometimes a good document explaining things is a good starting point, so let's try!
+Hopefully, it's not really complicated to dig into the code and have a good overview of how *loads* is designed, but sometimes a good document explaining how things are done is a good starting point, so let's try!

 You can run loads either in *distributed mode* or in *non-distributed* mode.
 The vast majority of the time, you want to spawn a number of agents and let